KoenVanNoten/HVSR_to_virtual_borehole/README.md

 # HVSR_to_virtual_borehole
+This Python module contains several scripts that accompany the following submitted paper:

+Van Noten, K., Lecocq, T., Goffin, C., Meyvis, B., Molron, J., Debacker, T. & Devleeschouwer, X. submitted.
+Bedrock morphology modelling using geologically-dependent powerlaw relations between resonance frequency and sediment thickness.
+Geophysical Journal International.

+Don't hesitate to cite this source :-)
+The purpose of the codes are to convert data output files of GEOPSY (http://www.geopsy.org/) into more practical figures ready for scientific publishing.
+Enjoy !
+Cheers
+Koen

 ## 1. Create .hv files in Geopsy
 Conduct H/V spectral ratio analyses from gathered ambient noise measurements in Geopsy and save the output of Geopsy as .hv file.